-Women in Computer Science (WICS) is dedicated to promoting women who are interested in studying computer science and who seek to pursue careers in computing.
-Specifically, the mandate of the committee is:
+Women in Computer Science (WiCS) is dedicated to promoting gender equity for those who are interested in studying computer science and who seek to pursue careers in computing.
+Specifically, the mandate fosters community, empowerment and mentorship at the following:

 - To build an environment in the School of Computer Science where women are supported in their work and studies.